ASICS_UMS_Hero_Banner_Desktop_6_Darker

 There are plenty of ways to measure the impact of movement on the body, but no easy way to capture the true impact of it on the minds of people around the world.
 So, to more accurately understand the link between movement and the mind, we've been inviting people across the globe to move with us and be part of a live, multi-sport study.

-Seeing the impact of movement around the world.
+Uncovering the state of mind of the world.

 hero